Frequently Asked Questions

 When you select your rider type during the registration process, you’ll notice there is a registration fee.
 In order for you to receive free or discounted registration, you must enter the discount code that was emailed to you.
+Discount codes are case sensitive and must be used at the time of registration.
 If you have any questions, please call 716-THE-RIDE (843-7433).

 Ride Day FAQ

-The Ride For Roswell is on Saturday, June 24, on UB’s North Campus in Amherst, N.Y.
+The Ride For Roswell is on Saturday, June 23, on UB’s North Campus in Amherst, NY and downtown at the Roswell Park campus.
 The first route start time for The Ride For Roswell is 6:15 a.m. on Saturday; start times vary by route.

 Where does The Ride start and finish?

-With the exception of the Peloton, Canada route and RosRoll route, all routes start and finish at UB’s North Campus in Amherst.
-The Peloton is on Friday and travels from Roswell Park to UB; the Canada route is on Saturday, and starts from Roswell, riding to UB.
+With the exception of the Peloton, Canada routes and the RosRoll route, all routes start and finish at UB’s North Campus.
+The Peloton is on Friday and travels from Roswell Park to UB; the Canada routes are on Saturday, and start from Roswell, riding to UB.
 The RosRoll route is on Saturday, and starts and finishes at Roswell.